You may wish to see an introduction to this section first.

 Ancient stones reutilized by the Seljuks for decorations and inscriptions

 It is not unusual to find Islamic inscriptions in the form of a medallion on the walls of towns in the Levant (e.g. Damascus).
-They were made by cutting broken columns into slices which were then carved (as can be seen at the Archaeological Museum of Antalya - it opens in another window).
+They were made by cutting broken columns into slices which were then carved.
 Other inscriptions were written on the back of ancient gravestones.

 Ottoman monuments: (left) Mehmet Pacha Camii; (right) a bedesten, a mosque and the clocktower

-In the XVth century Antalya became an Ottoman possession, but its mainly Seljuk character was not modified by major additions.
-You may wish to see Antalya in a 1700 etching by Cornelis de Bruyn (it opens in another window).
+In the early XVth century Antalya became an Ottoman possession, but its mainly Seljuk character was not modified by major additions.
+You may wish to see Antalya in a ca 1683 etching by Cornelis de Bruijn (it opens in another window).
 At that time it was known as Sattalia in Europe.

 Tahtali Dagi (2,362 mt/7,760 ft) seen from Antalya on January 7, 2015.
 You may wish to visit Phaselis, an ancient town at the foot of this mountain